All Episodes

 I mean, if they ask their friends in Iran, they'll remind them that during the course of negotiations, Trump started bombing.

-Yeah, you know, I think they acknowledge that Trump is not a reliable, necessarily a reliable partner.
+Well, you know, I think they acknowledge that Trump is not a reliable, necessarily a reliable partner.

-But this is not the first time that Putin, in particular, has dealt with Trump.
+But this is not the first time that Putin in particular has dealt with Trump.

 They've had at least three prior meetings before this.